dezso-dfield/n8n-workflows/README.md

 ## 🧩 Best Practices for Professional n8n Workflows

-### 1. Use real databases
+1. **Use real databases**
    Never store large data inside workflow variables.

-### 2. Offload complex logic to Python or JS
+2. **Offload complex logic to Python or JS**
    Keep workflows readable.

-### 3. Version-control everything
+3. **Version-control everything**
    Export workflows, write docs, and commit them.

-### 4. Use AI as a reasoning step, not the whole pipeline
+4. **Use AI as a reasoning step, not the whole pipeline**
    AI should assist engineering logic, not replace it.

-### 5. Test workflows locally before running in production
+5. **Test workflows locally before running in production**
    Use staging databases and sandbox APIs.

 ---